Para-Chloromethamphetamine

-para-Chloromethamphetamine (also known as 4-chloromethamphetamine and 4-CMA; code name Ro 4-6861) is a stimulant that is the N-methyl derivative and prodrug of the neurotoxic drug para-chloroamphetamine (4-CA).
+para-Chloromethamphetamine (PCMA; also known as 4-chloromethamphetamine and 4-CMA; code name Ro 4-6861) is a stimulant that is the N-methyl derivative and prodrug of the neurotoxic drug para-chloroamphetamine (4-CA).
 It has been found to decrease serotonin in rats.
 Further investigation into the long-term effects of chloroamphetamines discovered that administration of 4-CMA caused a prolonged reduction in the levels of serotonin and the activity of tryptophan hydroxylase in the brain one month after injection of a single dose of the drug.

 Another study on rats found that 4-chloromethamphetamine was more potent at inducing conditioned taste aversion than methamphetamine.

+4-CMA produces the head-twitch response in rodents similarly to 4-CA. This effect of 4-CMA can be blocked by a serotonin reuptake inhibitor.

 4-Chloromethamphetamine was further investigated in the 1960s along with 4-CA and it was noted that they differed from their parent amphetamine and methamphetamine substances by exhibiting only a slight central stimulant effect in both animals and humans and that they acted like antidepressants rather than stimulants.

 Tablet containing 4-chloromethamphetamine, found in 2015 in Belgium.

-Studies in the 1970s found that a single dose of 10 mg/1 kg 4-CMA resulted in a decreased level of 5-hydroxytryptamine in the brain for several weeks.
+Studies in the 1970s found that a single dose of 10 mg/1 kg 4-CMA resulted in a decreased level of serotonin in the brain for several weeks.